Disruptive Innovation

 A primary focus is on the industry first establishing a firm foundation, and while establishing it, to pursue a level of simplicity such that wins can be captured and the first deployments will occur as planned.
 Attempting to take on too many complexities or attempting to expand too widely prior to establishing the foundation of capability and the wins that build confidence threatens delays and costs to the individual projects.
 These delays jeopardize the overall industry deployment and raise the likelihood of missing the needed time window for deployments.
 The EAE strategy is intended to provide the framework to enable sustained and large success.

-Although the high-level EAE approach has a clear end goal of deployments to meet the demands of 2050, the phased EAE strategy and approach also apply to lower-level accomplishments and workstreams that the industry must advance to achieve those deployments.
-Examples include:
+Although the high-level EAE approach has a clear end goal of deployments to meet the demands of 2050, the phased EAE strategy and approach also apply to lower-level accomplishments and workstreams that the industry must advance to achieve those longer term deployments.

-• Scale of deployment: Transitioning from FOAK and early-mover projects with offset intervals, to multiple projects in parallel to widespread deployment of a design
+- Scale of deployment: Transitioning from FOAK and early-mover projects with offset intervals to multiple projects in parallel and to widespread deployment of a design.

-• NRC and CNSC throughput: Increasing the efficiency and throughput of regulatory reviews, advancing from FOAK applications to multiple applications (or fleet application) of previously approved designs, to predictable reviews of many different types of technologies at multiple application volumes
+- NRC and CNSC throughput: Increasing the efficiency and throughput of regulatory reviews, advancing from FOAK applications to multiple applications (or fleet application) of previously approved designs and to predictable reviews of many different types of technologies at multiple application volumes.

-• Design standardization: Creating FOAK designs that balance the speed to market and market coverage, and after deployment of a large number of standard, first-series of the designs, then consider enhancing the design
+- Design standardization: Creating FOAK designs that balance the speed to market and market coverage with reliability and, after deployment of a large number of standard, first-series of the designs, consider enhancing the design.

-• Regulatory alignment: NRC and CNSC collaborating on aligning the regulatory review processes to enable expedited reviews and capacity to accept and utilize each other’s work
+- Regulatory alignment: NRC and CNSC collaborating on aligning their regulatory review processes to enable expedited reviews and capacity to accept and use each other’s work.

 While moving through the EAE phased approach for these discrete topics, the industry must also be continually strengthening and expanding its capacity—in the spirit of the EAE strategy—in important areas identified in the roadmap, such as project management performance, supply chain robustness, and recruiting and training the needed workforce of the future.